sleberknight/spring-appcontext-builder/README.md

 ```

 Once you've constructed your application context, you can do whatever you need with it.
-Most likely, you'll be getting some beans out of it.
+Most likely, you'll be getting some beans out of it...